zzzprojects/Eval-Expression.NET/README.md

 ```

 ## Eval.Compile
-Compile the code or expression and return a delegate of type Func or Action to execute.
+**Compile the code or expression and return a delegate of type Func or Action to execute.**

+*Using custom Delegate*
 ```csharp
 int result = Eval.Compile<Func<int>>("x + y", new { x = 1, y = 2})
 ```

+*Using Extension Methods*
 ```csharp
 string code = "x + y";
 var compiled = code.Compile<Func<int, int>>("x", "y");